 Or maybe 4x more meetings booked?

-I know it sounds too good to be true, but it's real life and does require a bit of courage and work up front, but it's completely worth it to save both you and your prospects a great deal of time.
+I know it sounds too good to be true, but it's real life, and completely worth it to save both you and your prospects a great deal of time.

 Video adds value and helps people - those numbers don't lie!
 It's more interesting than the typical sales email that people are used to reading, it's more likely to be remembered, and it helps your prospects feel connected to you and your business.